speedyseal/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the bounding boxes and SVM decision function of positive detections in each frame of the video.
 From these detections I created a heatmap, using the decision function value to weight the contribution of each bounding box and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 Bounding boxes then are expanded to cover the area of each blob detected.

+A parameterizable number of frames can be buffered to smooth out the detection across heatmaps.
+This heatmap buffer is stored in a global variable.
+Detections are averaged across N frames, creating a sliding moving average of detections.
+I used N=4.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: